Bec-Gould/Final-Project/README.md

 1. Which crime is most predominant in all states?
 2. Which is the safest state in Australia?
-3. How are the crime rates progressing in each state over time?
-4. Does gender and/or age play a role in the likelyhood of becoming a victim?
+3. Does gender and/or age play a role in the likelyhood of becoming a victim?
-5. How could our solution be used as a service?
+4. How could our solution be used as a service?

 ## Datasets